 Clumping bamboos' root systems spread a short distance, a matter of inches to a few feet, from its center.
 This makes planting for privacy screens easy, since we can plant bamboos in a row knowing how "filled out" they'll appear when mature.
 Ninth Ward Nursery sells almost exclusively clumping bamboos.

-How do I control bamboo?
+How do I control my bamboo?

-The two methods we recommend are using aboveground planters, secure enough to prevent root spread, or by using polyethylene rhizome barrier we carry.
+The two methods we recommend for controlling running bamboos are by using aboveground planters, secure enough to prevent root spread, or by using polyethylene rhizome barrier we carry.
 Rhizome barrier is sold in 2' wide rolls that can be cut to any desired length.
 Installation requires trenching around the area in which bamboo is being planted, dropping in and securing the ends of the barrier.
 All bamboos have shallow root systems, with most growth remaining within approximately one foot of the ground surface.
 With rhizome barrier, you're guaranteed to keep your bamboo in check.
-Contact us with any questions or for a free consultation at email@example.com or at 504-296-8398.
+Contact us with any questions or for a free at-home consultation at firstname.lastname@example.org or at 504-296-8398.